NOURISHING THE BODY AND THE MIND FROM PRECONCEPTION ONWARDS

 INTRODUCING VIVIENNE PITHER

 Vivienne is a mother of three beautiful children who all suffered from various food intolerances with varying reactions, a consequence of genetics on both sides of the family! (see My Story).
 Through combining her passion for health, experiences as a mother, her career as a dietitian and knowledge of Western Herbal Medicine she not only offers invaluable knowledge and experience to help families discover the foods that are affecting them, but offers an holistic approach that investigates and treats the underlying causal factors (gut, genetics, vitamin and mineral deficiencies) to help prevent the development of further intolerances and allow for faster introduction of foods.
-She treats both children and adults, with many adults presenting with food intolerance symptoms that have changed over time, from the colicky baby, to the child with eczema and asthma to the adult with migraines, anxiety and chronic fatigue.
+She treats both children and adults, with many adults presenting with food intolerance symptoms that have changed over time, from the colicky baby, to the child with eczema and asthma to the adult with migraines, anxiety, adult ADHD and chronic fatigue.

-She offers consultations worldwide via phone, FaceTime, or Skype and for local residents she is happy to provide a home visit, especially for the elderly who can't leave their home, the mother with a newborn and kids, and NDIS patients.
+She offers consultations worldwide via phone, FaceTime, Zoom or Teams and for local residents she is happy to provide a home visit, especially for the elderly who can't leave their home, the mother with a newborn and kids, and NDIS patients.
 Once you have seen Vivienne, she provides ongoing support via email between visits to answer your questions and ensure that you are on the right track.
 She also now provides a daily support service, at an extra cost, for those that need constant monitoring and reassurance, particularly breastfeeding mothers.

 HOW I CAN HELP YOU